Dynamics of detonations with a constant mean flow divergence: Conclusion

-Finally, the experiments obtained in the much more unstable mixture C$_3$H$_8$+5O$_2$ showed that there were very large departures between the experimentally derived $D-K$ curve and the prediction of steady wave propagation based on the underlying chemistry.
-The reason for this discrepancy is likely to be due to the importance of diffusive processes in the burn-out of the the non-reacted pockets during the propagation, as observed from the reaction zone visualization.
-Furthermore, the empirical tuning of a global induction-reaction model to describe the experimental trends revealed that the effective activation energy was lower by 70\% than the value derived from the real kinetics of the fuel decomposition.
+The experimentally obtained detonation speed dependence on lateral mass divergence was compared with predictions using the steady ZND model with lateral divergence using real chemistry.
+For the less unstable detonations in 2C$_2$H$_2$+5O$_2$+21Ar, the cellular detonations displayed somewhat larger velocity deficits than predicted, although the limiting value of maximum divergence was found in excellent agreement with the model.
+For the more unstable detonations in C$_3$H$_8$+5O$_2$, the cellular detonations were found to propagate at higher speeds and to much larger divergence rates than predicted by the steady model.
+The enhancement of detonability in highly unstable detonations is attributed to the importance of diffusive processes in the burn-out of the the non-reacted pockets during the propagation, as observed from the reaction zone visualization.
+Furthermore, the empirical tuning of a global one-step model to describe the experimental trends revealed that the effective activation energy was lower by 54\% than the value derived from the real kinetics of the fuel decomposition.
 This supports the view that diffusive processes in highly unstable detonations may be responsible for reducing the thermal ignition character of the gases processed by the detonation front \citep{Radulescuetal2007}.

-We wish to acknowledge the NSERC Discovery Grant to MIR and partial support from the NSERC Hydrogen Canada (H2CAN) Strategic Research Network as well as Shell.
-We would like to acknowledge Professor Sam Falle of the University of Leeds for providing the numerical platform used in the study.
-We would also like to thank Karl German, Terrence R. Phenix, Mohammed Saif Al Islam and Qiang Xiao for help in conducting the experiments and Gary Sharpe for useful discussions.
-The insightful comments provided by the PhD committee of BB, comprising Gaby Ciccarelli, John Gaydos, Catherine Mavriplis and James McDonald are also greatly acknowledged.
-MIR dedicates this paper to Bambaleo and Ugobugo.
+We wish to acknowledge the NSERC Discovery Grant to M.I.R. and partial support from the NSERC Hydrogen Canada (H2CAN) Strategic Research Network for supporting B.B..
+We would like to acknowledge Professor S. Falle of the University of Leeds for providing the numerical platform used in the study.
+We would also like to thank Karl German, Terrence R. Phenix, Mohammed Saif Al Islam and Qiang Xiao for help in conducting the experiments.